 Adjustable Ball Mount Advantages

 Obviously, the big advantage for an Adjustable Ball Mount is the ability to set the height of the ball so it is correct for the trailer.
+It helps with the trailer level attitude.
 That’s easy enough.

 Adjustment up and down is also pretty easy to understand.
-Simply remove the pins or bolts, then reposition the ball up or down as needed, and re-install the fasteners.
+Simply remove the pins or bolts, then reposition the ball up or down as needed.
+Re-install the fasteners and it is ready to go.
 It’s a great system if you pull various trailers with different tongue heights.

 The Big Hiccup For Adjustable Mounts

 As mentioned in our previous article about Adjustable Hitching Concepts, we discuss some of the disadvantages.
 While these products are fairly popular and they generally perform quite well, they do have one big hiccup.
-Because of the length, they can drag the ground in awkward roadway transitions.
+Because of the height (vertical), they can drag the ground in awkward roadway transitions.

 Yes, this can be an issue with some vehicles no matter what hitch you use, but the design of adjustable hitch components can exacerbate the situation.
-The adjustable systems often have parts that hang lower than on a similar drop style hitch.
+The adjustable systems often have parts that make some portions hang lower than a similar rigid style drop hitch.

-Compare these two with about the same ball height.
-You can see, even without the double ball on the adjustable one, it hangs down much farther than the static ball mount.
+Compare these two drawbars with about the same ball height.
+(Measuring from the tow vehicle receiver to the ball.)
+You can see, even without the double ball on the adjustable one, it hangs much lower than the rigid ball mount (one on the right).

 So how does this all relate?
 And, why are we talking about it?

-The first sentence above, talks about stationary rack and a floating attachment.
-In the image above we see the rack is stationary, and the ball part floats to the rack.
+The first sentence above, talks about a stationary rack and a floating attachment.
+In the image above we see the rack is stationary, and the ball part floats with respect to the rack.
 Notice that this system is always lower to the ground than a typical drop hitch.
-(For some systems, the lowest position is similar for ground clearance.)
-Since ground clearance is one big disadvantage for an adjustable ball mount, it stands to reason that the system should minimize this issue.
+(For some systems, the lowest adjustable position is similar for ground clearance to that of a rigid one.)
+Since ground clearance is one big disadvantage for an adjustable ball mount, it stands to reason that a good system will minimize this issue.
 Right?

 Floating Rack Adjustable Ball Mount

-As a side note, I actually really like this particular adjustable ball mount design.
-The offset of the drawbar gives some opportunities as well as the cushioning in the tubes – in both directions.
+I actually really like this particular adjustable ball mount design – for drop ball applications.
+The offset of the drawbar gives some opportunities as well as cushioning in the tubes – in both directions.
+(Up and down, also in and out.)
 I have not used one, but I like what I see.
 Find this one at Dales Super Store.
 (No affiliation.
 I don’t know if they are good guys or not.
 I just found it on the web.)

 I’ll just throw this out.
-The adjustable ball mount is a pretty cool devise — and as you see there are so many designs.
-I see the big difference with the various ball mounts in what they are good for.
-Do you need Lift?
-Or Drop?
+The adjustable ball mount is a pretty cool devise – and there are many designs.
+The big difference I see with the various ball mounts is what they are good for.
+Do you need Ball Lift?
+Or Ball Drop?

 Lift Or Drop?

-To me, this is the big difference for the designs.
-If you need to tow a trailer where the tongue is lower than the tow vehicle, you really want one that has a floating rack, like the one above.
+To me, this is the big difference in the designs.
+If you tow a trailer where the tongue is lower than the tow vehicle receiver, (Drop), you really want one that has a floating rack, like the one above.
 One that does not have things hanging below the ball mounting platform.

-So what style do I want for a ball lift?
+So what style of adjustable ball mount do I want for a ball Lift?

-I’d choose something like this one, where there is very little hanging down below the hitch level.
-Where the rack is stationary and facing up.
-It will do a nice job of lifting the ball, but does not have any extra poking down to cause clearance issues.
+Find one where there is very little hanging below the tow vehicle receiver hitch level.
+See the one in this image.
+The rack is stationary and set facing up.
+It does a nice job of lifting the ball mounting platform, without much material poking down to cause clearance issues.

-Typically, a stationary rack will provide better clearance when the ball should have a lift.
+Typically, a stationary rack will provide better ground clearance when the ball needs a lift.

-However, please note that if you use it upside down, there is a very large bar going down to create a ground scraping disaster.
+However, please note that if you use it upside down, for a drop ball, there is a long bar hanging down to create a ground scraping disaster.

 So, that is my assessment.
 Different tools for different jobs.

+While this may seem off topic, here is a good point to note about using the right tools.
 I know we are talking about adjustable ball mounts, but I have to point out that I personally like the non-adjustable types.
-They just seem more robust to me, and they don’t add any areas for extra banging, clicking, or movement.
+They just seem more robust to me, with fewer parts and more solid.
+They also do not have any extra movement to add areas for extra banging or clicking.
 Again, that’s just my opinion.
-Oh, and to support that view, I have several drawbars of various heights.
-One for each lift or drop I may need.

 Adjustable Ball Mount Designs To Avoid